AngusBB/AngusHuang.github.io/README.md

 - Taught project team members the fundamentals of image processing.

 ## Projects
-### An Improved Variational Method for Image Denoising
+### An Improved Variational Method for Image Denoising [[Demo]](https://github.com/AngusBB/An-Improved-Variational-Method-for-Image-Denoising/tree/main "DEMO")
 - Proposed a model that exhibits superior denoising performance compared to classic Total Variation methods.
 - Designed an algorithm with a higher convergence rate than other classic Total Variation methods.
 - Proved the convergence of the algorithm theoretically.
 - Extended the method to surface denoising through surface parametrization.
-### A Real‑Time Automatic System of Tracking and Analyzing Basketball Matches based on
-Computer Vision and Deep Learning Model
+### A Real‑Time Automatic System of Tracking and Analyzing Basketball Matches based on Computer Vision and Deep Learning Model
 - Developed a pipeline to locate players and ball on a 3D virtual tactical board in real‑time.
 - Eliminated the need for players to wear extra infrared equipment that could obstruct their movements.
 - Ensured the system operates as stable and fast as traditional infrared equipment.